 Check your Pharmacy Directory to find out if your long-term care facility's pharmacy is part of our network.
-If it isn't, or if you need more information, please contact Member Services.
+If it isn't, or if you need more information, please contact Member Services (phone numbers are printed on the back cover of this booklet.